ouripoupko/papers/trustless-web-of-trust.md

 1. The identity should be truthful, meaning that it should represent an individual that is in this community (same as question 1 above)
 2. The identity should be unique, meaning that there is no other identity within this community that represents the same individual

 The second requirement is hard to validate.
 It is impossible for a human being and quite hard for a computer.
 Trust will not help me.
-Even with my closest friend, I cannot know for sure that he doesn't have a second identity that he is holding away from me.
+Even with my closest friend, I cannot know for sure that he does not have a second identity that he is holding away from me.
 A computer can do quite a good job in scanning profile images, biometric information and such and identifying duplicates, but there still isn't a perfect human identifier for which the computer cannot be fooled.

 The first question, on the other hand, is quite simple for a human being and quite impossible for a computer.